morgannprice/PaperBLAST/README.md

 Please put the usearch executable in the bin/ subdirectory.
 I am currently using usearch 10.0.

+If you want to build a database, put the cd-hit executable in the bin/ subdirectory.
+I am currently using cd-hit 4.7.

 The cgi/ subdirectory contains the common gateway interface script, litSearch.cgi, which is the interface for using PaperBLAST.